cortex-js/compute-engine/src/docs/guide-assumptions.md

 ### Using Assumptions to Declare Symbols

 Before a symbol can be used in an expression, the symbol must be known by the Compute Engine.
-A dictionary definition of a symbol can be used for this purpose, but an assumption that defines a domain for the symbol is sufficient.
+The definition of a symbol can be used for this purpose, but an assumption that defines a domain for the symbol is sufficient.

 </section>